 Tracking produce requires the definition of a “lot”, or a distinct and limited portion of a crop.
 You can determine the exact definition and size of a lot on your farm—it may vary by crop or by field.
 A common example of a lot is all of the same commodity harvested on the same day from the same field.
 Lots can be defined more or less broadly, resulting in larger or smaller lot sizes.
 Bigger lots may be more difficult to recall, as parts of one big lot may be distributed to many buyers; bigger lots may also result in recalling more produce if you can’t pinpoint which produce was contaminated.
 Smaller lots require more specific recordkeeping but may allow for smaller, more specific recalls.
-If different commodities or produce from different fields are being washed and packed using common equipment, you may have to establish “clean breaks”, or breaks in activity for equipment to be cleaned and sanitized so that you can be sure a new lot is going into pathogen-free equipment.
+If different commodities or produce from different fields are being washed and packed using common equipment, you should establish “clean breaks”, or breaks in activity for tools and equipment to be cleaned and sanitized so that you can be confident that a new lot is likely to be contacting pathogen-free equipment.

 - Establish Lot Codes

 Once a “lot” is defined, you need to develop a system for lot coding.
 Lot codes should be a unique code for the identifying characteristics of a lot—for example, the crop and variety name, field or block of origin, and the harvest and packing date.
 Codes can be a series of numbers, letters, and can even include a color code.
 Many growers prefer to use Julian dates (day 1, being January 1, through day 365), which allow for a 3-digit date code that is not easily recognized by consumers.
 Buyers sometimes request specific lot code formats.
 Lot codes should be attached to their appropriate lot, for example with a sticker or stamp, and should be on any accompanying documentation.

 Information that could be included in a lot code: